Telsey Advisory Group Reiterates Ulta Beauty (ULTA) Outperform Recommendation

 What are Other Shareholders Doing?

-Price T Rowe Associates holds 1,721K shares representing 3.45% ownership of the company.
+Price T Rowe Associates holds 1,721K shares representing 3.50% ownership of the company.
 In it's prior filing, the firm reported owning 1,494K shares, representing an increase of 13.15%.
-The firm decreased its portfolio allocation in ULTA by 8.06% over the last quarter.
+The firm increased its portfolio allocation in ULTA by 108.54% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,573K shares representing 3.16% ownership of the company.
-In it's prior filing, the firm reported owning 1,557K shares, representing an increase of 1.04%.
-The firm increased its portfolio allocation in ULTA by 8.55% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,563K shares representing 3.18% ownership of the company.
+In it's prior filing, the firm reported owning 1,573K shares, representing a decrease of 0.64%.
+The firm decreased its portfolio allocation in ULTA by 20.94% over the last quarter.

-VIMSX - Vanguard Mid-Cap Index Fund Investor Shares holds 1,188K shares representing 2.39% ownership of the company.
-In it's prior filing, the firm reported owning 1,193K shares, representing a decrease of 0.36%.
-The firm increased its portfolio allocation in ULTA by 12.20% over the last quarter.
+VFINX - Vanguard 500 Index Fund Investor Shares holds 1,193K shares representing 2.42% ownership of the company.
+In it's prior filing, the firm reported owning 1,187K shares, representing an increase of 0.46%.
+The firm decreased its portfolio allocation in ULTA by 21.53% over the last quarter.

-VFINX - Vanguard 500 Index Fund Investor Shares holds 1,187K shares representing 2.38% ownership of the company.
-In it's prior filing, the firm reported owning 1,184K shares, representing an increase of 0.31%.
-The firm increased its portfolio allocation in ULTA by 8.22% over the last quarter.
+VIMSX - Vanguard Mid-Cap Index Fund Investor Shares holds 1,163K shares representing 2.36% ownership of the company.
+In it's prior filing, the firm reported owning 1,188K shares, representing a decrease of 2.14%.
+The firm decreased its portfolio allocation in ULTA by 18.94% over the last quarter.

 Ulta Beauty Background Information